 - 19/6/2017 – Brexit Secretary David Davis arrives in Brussels, marking the beginning of negotiations for a deal.

-- 19/3/2018 - The transition period was agreed, and a document is published showing 75% of the deal has been agreed upon.
+- 19/3/2018 – The transition period was agreed upon, and a document was published showing 75% of the deal has been agreed upon.

 - 14/11/2018 – Text of the withdrawal agreement is published, including provisions for a “backstop” with regards to the Irish border.